downerpower/downerpower/README.md

 ### <div align="center">Hi there! </div>

-- Frontend developer from Russia based in Saint Petersburg;
+- Frontend developer from Russia;

 - Currently focused on working with React JS library;